JorgeGAGR/rapidphones/README.md

 # rapidphones

-Work in progress of a phone shop website.
+WIP of a shop market website.
+Only frond-end.
+This is for learning and practicing porpuses only.
+Rapid Phones is a fictional company.